MyPilgrimage/MyPilgrimage.github.io/_posts/2025-02-27-site-maintenance.md

 For the moment this means taking down the site periodically.

 I'm hoping that, once this update is complete, I can shift to a better development standart.
-(i.e. Develop locally on my Dev-Branch, hopefully without breaking the sites dependencies this time :sweat_smile: )
+(i.e. Develop locally on my Dev-Branch, hopefully without breaking the sites dependencies this time 😅 )

 *Cheers,* <br/>